 Cursedness adjusts the locations of the relevant phenomena closer to their respective locations in the data, but even the adjustment of full cursedness was not sufficient for them to coincide exactly with the data.
 This implies that, while cursed beliefs may have a dramatic impact on the fit of the model, there are still residual deviations that need to be accounted for.
-It is also important to note that this should not be taken as proof of cursedness among
+It is also important to note that this should not be taken as proof of cursedness among students in my experiment, rather, it is suggestive that with a better understanding of the belief structures of students, models of strategic interaction in the classroom can generate useful predictions for the allocation of effort by students.
+Further experimentation will be required to understand the complete process of belief formation and updating that students undergo in a classroom setting.
+In particular, careful experimentation will be needed to distinguish the effects of cursedness from the effects of general overconfidence.

-&lt;sup>27Under cursedness, there are degrees to which agents infer information from other agents' decisions.
-A fully-cursed agent draws no inference from the actions-in this case, enrollment decisions-of any other agent.
-These predictions assume that students are aware of neither their own cursed beliefs, nor the potential for cursed beliefs in others.
+27These predictions assume that students are aware of neither their own cursed beliefs, nor the potential for cursed beliefs in others.
 This allows for a simple mapping from the actual GPA to the equilibrium action at the perceived GPA percentile.